-Another similar class of problems is Boundary Coverage in which, the aim is to inspect all of the obstacles' boundaries by a team of robots instead of complete coverage of the area [21].
+Another similar class of problems is Boundary Coverage in which, the purpose of coverage is slightly different from the original coverage problem we have defined in this paper.
+In boundary coverage the aim is to inspect all of the obstacles' boundaries by a team of robots instead of complete coverage of the area [21].

-Several research communities including robotics/agents [10], [8], [2], sensor networks [3], [14] and computational geometry [5] work on different variations of the area coverage problem.
-In computational geometry, this problem stems from the Art Gallery problem [17] and its variation for mobile guards called the Watchman Route problem [7], [18].
-In the Art Gallery problem, the goal is to find a minimum number of static guards (control points) which jointly can cover a work space under different restrictions.
+Several research communities including robotics/agents [10], [8], [2], sensor networks [3], [13] and computational geometry [5] work on this class of area coverage problems.
+In computational geometry, this problem stems from the Art Gallery problem [16] and its variation for mobile guards called the Watchman Route problem [7], [17].
+In the Art

+Gallery problem, the goal is to find a minimum number of static guards (control points) which jointly can cover a work space under different restrictions.
 On the other hand, in the Watchman Route problem the objective is to compute routes watchmen should take to guard an entire area given only the map of the environment.
 Most research done on the above problem definitions deal with simple polygons without obstacles, unconstrained guard visibility, and single watchman scenarios.